 suspension of studies

-If you feel that you are able to continue your studies, the university should make reasonable adjustments to help you.
+If you feel that you can continue your studies, the university should make reasonable adjustments to help you.

 When you decide that you're able to return to your studies, you may have to complete: